Concorde Stakes (Australia)

-The Concorde Stakes is a City Tattersalls Club Group 3 Thoroughbred horse race for horses three years old and older run over a distance of 1000 metres with set weights with penalties conditions at Randwick Racecourse, Sydney, Australia, in late August or early September.
-Total prizemoney for the race is A$1,000,000.
+The Concorde Stakes is a City Tattersalls Club Group 2 Thoroughbred horse race for horses three years old and older run over a distance of 1000 metres with set weights with penalties conditions at Randwick Racecourse, Sydney, Australia, in late August or early September.

 History

 Originally this race was run by the Sydney Turf Club, but after the merger of clubs in the Sydney area the race was scheduled in 2011 as part of the City Tattersalls Club meeting.